 Want more ideas for designing outstanding home offices?
 Check out this episode of VISION Seat, Window Fashion VISION‘s biweekly Facebook Live show (happening every other Tuesday at 4 p.m.
 Eastern).

 “When your workspace is in your bedroom, separating the work area from the personal area is essential for productivity and stress relief,” says Barbieri.
 One way to do that is to place a workspace in a closet (see left).
 At the end of the day, simply close the doors and watch work disappear.
+Be careful in small spaces like this, however, as they can get very hot in the summer, especially with a large computer pumping out heat.
+Heatstroke isn’t going to help you get any work done, so use a company similar to Barnett Electrical (for AC Maintenance in Edmonds, Ok.) to get air conditioning installed.
+This will keep your small space both comfortable and practical.

 Share and share alike